OpenMined/PySyft/CONTRIBUTING.md

 - git
 - protobuf (protoc)

+### OSes
+We intend to provide first class support for dev setup in the current versions of:

+- 🐧 Ubuntu
+- 🍎 MacOS
+- 💠 Windows

+If there are missing instructions on setup for a specific operating system or tool please open a PR.

 ### Linux
 If you are using Ubuntu this is `apt-get` and should already be available on your machine.

 ### MacOS
 On MacOS the main package manager is called [Brew](https://brew.sh/).